M. G. Ramachandran: Acting career

+Ramachandran's 1955 film Alibabavum 40 Thirudargalum was the Tamil film industry's first-ever full-length gevacolor film.
+He acted further in commercially successful films such as Madurai Veeran (1956), Chakravarthi Thirumagal and Mahadevi (both released in 1957).
+He also directed few films, and his first film as a director and producer was Nadodi Mannan (1958), which became a blockbuster.
+He later starred in Kalai Arasi (1963), which featured a storyline of aliens visiting the earth.
+The following year, he appeared in Thozhilali and Padagotti.
+After starring in numerous commercially successful films, he held a matinée idol status in Tamil Nadu.
+In 1960, MGR declined the Padma Shri honour, stating that he could not accept an invitation written in the Devanagari script, consistent with his adherence to Dravidian ideology and advocacy of the Tamil language.

 Ramachandran was shot in 1967, which permanently changed his voice.
 His first film to release after his release from the hospital was Arasakattalai, which had been finished earlier.
 However, he was shooting for the film Kaavalkaaran, when he was shot, and the film had parts featuring his old and new voices across scenes.

 Ramachandran won the Tamil Nadu State Film Award for Best Actor for the film Kudiyirundha Koyil in 1968 and the National Film Award for Best Actor for Rickshawkaran in 1972.
 His 1973 film Ulagam Sutrum Valiban was one of the first Tamil films to be filmed abroad, and broke the previous box office records of his films.
+He later acted in successful films like Netru Indru Naalai (1974), Idhayakkani (1975), and Indru Pol Endrum Vaazhga (1977).
 His acting career ended in 1978 with his last film being Madhuraiyai Meetta Sundharapandiyan.

 Ramachandran remarked there was no question of retirement for anyone associated in whichever capacity with the cine field.
-Kali N. Rathnam, a pioneer of Tamil stage drama, and K.P.
-Kesavan were mentors of Ramachandran in his acting career.
-Ramachandran was often paired with actresses B.Saroja Devi, and J.Jayalalithaa.
+Kali N. Rathnam, a pioneer of Tamil stage drama, and K. P. Kesavan were mentors of Ramachandran in his acting career.
+Ramachandran was often paired with actresses B. Saroja Devi, and J. Jayalalithaa.
 Jayalalithaa, who later followed him into politics, acted with him in 28 films, with the last film being Pattikaattu Ponnaiya in 1973.

-Political career

-Early career
+Early political career

 Ramachandran was a member of the Indian National Congress till 1953.
 In 1953, he joined the Dravida Munnetra Kazhagam (DMK), founded by C. N. Annadurai, and became a prominent member of the party.
 He became a member of the Madras State Legislative Council in 1962.